dv-dev-6000/ForgottenVale/README.md

 ### Overview
 This project was created with Monogame in C# for the 2nd year Graded Unit as part of the Edinburgh College Game Development HND course.
 The aim was to create a game around the theme Environmental Change, it's a retro style 2D RPG adventure with turn based combat, character development and recruitable companions.
 The game requires a controller and runs on windows.

 The player controls 'the Wanderer' who stumbles on an ancient tablet shard in the woods.
-This triggers a series of events which requires them to set out on an adventure to find the forgotten vale, reassemble the gaia tablet and restore order to the changign world.
+This triggers a series of events which requires them to set out on an adventure to find the forgotten vale, reassemble the gaia tablet and restore order to the changing world.

 ### Features